gsbnair/TimeSeries/README.md

 There are Different approaches to solve a Time Series problem.
 We will be mainly focusing on LSTM, IndRNN, ARIMA, SARIMA, etc. which means the list is not closed.
 As I get spare time, I will try to include more models and approaches into this list and update the compilation of results.

-` *** Disclaimer: The findings are based on certain set of sample data.
-Always consider the characteristics of the data used while comparing results of the architecture/approach *** `
+`Disclaimer 1: The findings are based on certain set of sample data.
+Always consider the characteristics of the data used while comparing results of the architecture/approach`

+`Disclaimer 2: The findings are based on few trials of hyper parameter tuning.
+Better results can be obtained if further tuning is done`

 ## Getting Started